TommyTeaVee/FakeNews/README.md

 -   Navigate to the '/fakenews' directory using cd /
 -   In your terminal enter:

     `php -S localhost:8000`

--   Press the link or open up your browser and enter localhost:8000
+-   Press the link or open up your browser and enter localhost:8000 as URL

 #

-**About**

--   This projects design is based from mobile perspective
--   Fakenews was designed for YRGO WU20 "Fake News Assignment" _You're going to build a news feed with fake news articles._
--   This project contains php, html, css, and a database

-Tested on Mac & Windows

 **Code review by**

-> Dante Morgrim @morgrim-91
+Dante Morgrim @morgrim-91

-By Dante Mogrim

 1. README.md needs completion.
 2. Some pictures related to the article would be nice.